 Ano Homestay occupies a coconut palm fringed beach on a tiny island at the mouth of Gam Bay.
 It shares this idyllic location with its neighbours

-Ano Homestay has a single private bungalow which is over water at high tide.
-The bungalow bedroom sleeps two and is equipped with matresses on the floor and the usual sheets, pillows, bolsters and a mosquito net.
-The bungalow’s verandah has a small table and chairs and faces away from the homestay toward Gam Bay – the view makes you feel like you’re all alone out there.
-Another two private over water bungalows were under construction during our last visit in July 2017.
+Ano Homestay has three private, over-water bungalows.
+One small one that sleeps 2 and two large ones that sleep 3.
+All bungalows are equipped with mattresses on the floor and the usual sheets, pillows, bolsters and a mosquito net.
+The bungalow verandahs have a small table and chairs and face away from the homestay toward Gam Bay – the view makes you feel like you’re all alone out there.

 Also available is a two-room bungalow set in the shade just back from the high tide line on the beach.
 Each room sleeps two on mattresses on the floor.
 Pillows, sheets and mosquito nets are provided and each room has a small table.
 The rooms open onto a shared verandah, where a table and chair setting is provided for each room.